 - Comprehensive guidance has been produced for Safeguarding Adults Board, which sets out the process undertaken by practitioners if a Prevent referral should be received.
-This will need to be reviewed and amended in light of the recent changes to Early Help and MASH models. - There are sections within the LSCB Procedures Manual that relate specifically to 'Safeguarding Children and Young people against Radicalisation and Violent Extremism'. - Preventing Violent Extremism continues to be captured via the statutory Strategic Assessment process - and was identified as one of the top priorities for the Community Safety Board last year.
-Initial horizon scanning for 2017/18 suggests this will be the same. - Continue to liaise on a regular basis with Special Branch colleagues.
-Re-establishing the PPP (Prevent, Protect and Prepare) Group and Contest Board will also strengthen the strategic links.
+This will need to be reviewed and amended in light of the recent changes to Early Help and MASH models. - There are sections within the LSCB Procedures Manual that relate specifically to 'Safeguarding Children and Young people against Radicalisation and Violent Extremism'. - Preventing Violent Extremism continues to be captured via the statutory Strategic Assessment process and was identified as one of the top priorities for the Community Safety Board last year.
+Initial horizon scanning for 2017/18 suggests this will be the same - Continue to liaise on a regular basis with Special Branch colleagues. - Although Gateshead Council are complying with the specific Prevent requirements, we have recognised the need for a multi-agency forum to allow us to identify what other statutory agencies are doing to meet their Prevent obligations.
+We have worked proactively with these agencies to develop a Prevent Strategy Group which will be made up of the Prevent Statutory Authorities and a number of other agencies, with a view to capturing where each agency is at in terms of meeting their Prevent requirements as well as focusing on developing a local Prevent Action Plan.